Rules of conduct and hygiene:

-Due to the spread of the SARS-CoV-2 virus, the following regulations apply immediately and until further notice to behaviour and hygiene during your visit to the Salt Mine.
+Due to the continuing spread of the SARS-CoV-2 virus, the following behavioral and hygienic regulations apply until further notice while visiting the salt mine.

 1.1 These General Terms and Conditions shall apply upon payment of the entrance fee.

 1.2 Access is only permitted with a valid entrance ticket.

 1.3 Persons aged 13 and under may only enter if accompanied by a supervising adult.

 Persons aged between 14 and 16 must show written permission from a parent or legal guardian upon entry (a signature will suffice).
 Groups of more than 4 young people aged between 14 and 16 must also be accompanied by a supervising adult.

 1.5 No animals of any kind may be brought into the Salt Mine.

 1.6 Smoking is forbidden in all buildings and underground.
 Rubbish and cigarettes must be disposed of in the appropriate containers/ash trays in front of the buildings.

 1.7 Visitors under the influence of mind-altering medication, drugs or under the influence of alcohol or who run riot will be excluded from access by supervising staff.

 Parking on the premises is only permitted in the indicated visitor parking spaces.
 Please ensure that any pets in cars are not exposed to the sun for the duration of the visit.